temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 `docker run [options] <image> <command> [args]`

-The Web UI server can be configured with any number of environmental variables.
+The Web UI Server is set up using specific environmental variables.
+These variables need to be passed when running the image.

 ```
 docker run \